First impressions are everything - especially when it comes to attracting new talent!

 Being straightforward with your travel and expense reimbursement policy can avoid confusion and awkward communication between stakeholders.
 Ensure you address your candidates about all the necessary details concerning your expense reimbursement policy before the interview.
 Remember, being honest helps the applicant build trust and a relationship with your company.

 Some companies cover expenses on multiple categories while others on just a select few.

-- If your business prefers paying only for airfare and meals, your reimbursement policy should be explicit about it.
+- If your business prefers paying only for airfare and meals, your expense reimbursement policy should be explicit about it.
 This way, the candidate is aware of what arrangements they need to make for themselves.

 - Also, if a candidate is required to submit proof of expenses such as receipts, candidates should be made aware before they begin traveling.
 This gives them prior knowledge to handle receipts with care rather than discard them away.

-A candidate may be unaware of how the reimbursement process works in your company.
+A candidate may be unaware of how the expense reimbursement process works in your company.
 Hence, your reimbursement process must be as clear and concise as your policies.

 Expense reporting should be an effortless task for all the stakeholders involved.
-For this, finance teams or the respective hiring teams should inform candidates about the reimbursement process and how long it takes for reimbursements to come through.
+For this, finance teams or the respective hiring teams should inform candidates about the expense reimbursement process and how long it takes for reimbursements to come through.

 1. Identify and adopt ways on how to keep candidates in the loop in case of unforeseen delays.